 This is particularly prominent in women, with excessive heat and chemical treatments causing hair loss.
 Some types of hairstyles can also lead to hair being pulled excessively, which can lead to traction alopecia.
 This is particularly common in Afro-Caribbean hairstyles, including cornrows and weaves.
 Hot oil hair treatments and chemical straightening treatments can also lead to inflammation of the hair follicles, which can also result in hair loss.
 If scarring occurs as a result of these treatments, hair loss as a result become permanent.

 Vitamin & Mineral Intake

 A key factor that many patients underestimate is how their vitamin intake may lead to thinning hair and ultimately hair loss.
 Vitamin B deficiency which is caused by anaemia, is an auto-immune condition which is often caused by dietary changes.
 There are a few ways in which this can be resolved, such as simple supplementation, dietary changes – eating lean protein and good fats.
 A lack of protein can also result in hair loss, as your body will respond to a lack of protein by shutting down hair growth in order to store the protein it is missing.
 Similarly, consuming too much Vitamin A can also trigger hair loss, although this is reversible as long as excessive amounts of Vitamin A are cut down dramatically.

 With so many causes of hair loss, it is important to ensure that you are correctly diagnosed by one of our patient consultants prior to your treatment.
-Some causes of hair loss can be reversible in line with dietary changes, whereas others may require a surgical procedure to restore hair loss.
+Some causes of hair loss can be reversible in line with dietary changes, whereas others may require a surgical procedure to restore hair loss in Turkey.

-To book with a patient consultant for a free consultation, contact us on 0845 5198 948.
+To book with a patient consultant for a free consultation, contact us for free.